All Episodes

 Because he's fulfilling his constitutional duty.

-Impeach Bill Barr, the attorney general.
+Impeach Bill Barr, the Attorney General.

 I mean, this is what it's become.

-Uh Nancy Pelosi, we can impeach Trump every day of the week for anything he does.
+Nancy Pelosi, we can impeach Trump every day of the week for anything he does.

 Is that the country?

-The most radicalized group of people, the most radical ticket ever.
+Because this is what is in play here, the most radicalized group of people, the most radical ticket ever.

 First, I want to play the Democrats.

-Yeah, you they wanted uh Merrick Garland.
+Yeah, they wanted Merrick Garland.

-Uh they wanted that vote in 2016.
+They wanted that vote in 2016.

-Whoopsie daisy, hypocrisy on display.
+Whoopsie-daisy, hypocrisy on display.

 Remember, it's happened 29 times where presidents have appointed or named Supreme Court justices to fill a vacancy.